-Sometimes life’s unexpected events and hardships throws us off balance.
-Whether it’s a job loss, an illness or unexpected obstacle, we understand that these hurdles can drastically impact our financial health.
+Sometimes life’s challenges throw us off balance.
+Whether it’s a job loss, an illness or unexpected obstacle, we understand that these hurdles drastically impact our financial and emotional well-being.

 The Associated and its system of agencies provide a wide range of resources and programs that offer you the tools to get back on your feet, plan for your financial future and move toward financial stability.